 2. Grammar: to choose the correct tense when writing

 Pupils will: explore present and past tense verbs, including irregular forms of verbs.
 They will match present and past tense verbs using word cards and complete sentences, making sure the correct verb is chosen.
-In the final task, pupils will proofread sentences, correcting verbs to ensure a consistent tense is used.
+In the final task, pupils will proofread sentences on the present and past tense worksheet, correcting verbs to ensure a consistent tense is used.

 3. Grammar: to identify common and proper nouns